Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{ARAP (BMVC2016) \cite{BMVC2016_ARAP}}

-This paper adopt an end-to-end learning framework for joint part localization and multi-label classification for person attribute recognition.
-As shown in Fig. \ref{DeepAlgorithms-ARAP}, the ARAP contains following sub-modules: initial convolutional feature extraction layers, a key point localization network, an adaptive bounding box generator for each part, and the final attribute classification network for each part.
-Their network contain three loss functions, \emph{i.e.} the regression loss, aspect ratio loss and classification loss.
+This paper adopts an end-to-end learning framework for joint part localization and multi-label classification for person attribute recognition.
+As shown in Fig. \ref{DeepAlgorithms-ARAP}, the ARAP contains the following sub-modules: initial convolutional feature extraction layers, a key point localization network, an adaptive bounding box generator for each part, and the final attribute classification network for each part.
+Their network contains three loss functions, \emph{i.e.} the regression loss, aspect ratio loss, and classification loss.

-Specifically speaking, they first extract the feature map of input image, then conduct key points localization.
-Given the key points, they divide human body into three main regions (including hard, torso and legs) and obtain an initial part bounding box.
-On the other hand, they also take previous fc7 layer's features as input and estimate the bounding box adjustment parameters.
-Given these bounding box, they adopt bilinear sampler to extract corresponding local features.
-Then, the features are fed into two fc layers for multi-label classification.
+Specifically speaking, they first extract the feature map of the input image, then conduct key points localization.
+Given the key points, they divide the human body into three main regions (including hard, torso, and legs) and obtain an initial part bounding box.
+On the other hand, they also take the previous fc7 layer's features as input and estimate the bounding box adjustment parameters.
+Given these bounding boxes, they adopt a bilinear sampler to extract corresponding local features.
+Then, the features are fed into two FC layers for multi-label classification.